 A student grievance originating in any of the school or administrative units is handled by the chair or director responsible for the unit in which the grievance originates.
 Therefore, the written formal complaint should be submitted to the responsible chair or director within five business days of the failed attempt at an informal resolution.
 The chair or director should make a decision regarding the grievance within 10 business days of receiving the written complaint.
 A written appeal may be submitted within five business days either to the school dean exercising jurisdiction over that academic department or to the vice president/dean of students or designee for non-academic matters.
-The dean will inform the student within 10 business days of his or her decision.
+The dean will inform the student within 10 business days of their decision.
 The dean's decision is the final decision.
+Quinnipiac does not permit retaliation of any kind against students for good faith reports of grievances.